ajay-n-engineer05-creator/Gaslytics/README.md

 📜 License
 This project was developed as side Project.
-Use for learning and demonstration purposes only.
+Use for learning and demonstration purposes.